danb0b/danb0b.github.io/content/notebook/deprecated/asus-issues.md

         had a positive effect only with kernel 5.11
         ```

     1. These changes break the rules.
 Modify

-        ```
+        ```bash
         nano debian.master/config/annotations
         ```

         1. search for "CONFIG_KEYBOARD_ATKBD", "CONFIG_SERIO_I8042", and "CONFIG_SERIO_LIBPS2" and set amd64 option to "m" for each.

     1. Update version number so that the apt repository doesn't supersede it on the next upgrade (according to [the ubuntu guide](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel#Modifying_the_configuration))

        * add a local version modifier like "+test1" to the end of the first version number in the debian.master/changelog file before building.
        * This will help identify your kernel when running as it also appears in uname -a.
        * Note that when a new Ubuntu kernel is released that will be newer than your kernel (which needs regenerating), so care is needed when upgrading.
        * **NOTE:** do not attempt to use CONFIG_LOCALVERSION as this _will_ break the build.

        ```bash
        nano debian.master/changelog
        ```

     1. build

         ```bash
         LANG=C fakeroot debian/rules clean
         # quicker build: